-V. Create (expect 3-4 hours): Your presentation must be professional and answer the question: Are the ideals of democracy working in contemporary American society?
-Presentations will be delivered during the first week of school and must be 2 1⁄2-4 minutes long.
+V. Create a Presentation on Your Findings (expect 3-4 hours): Your presentation must be professional and answer the question: Are the ideals of democracy working in contemporary American society?
+Remember there needs to be a focused aspect of American society that you can reflect on.
+Presentations will be delivered during the first week of school and must be no longer than 4 minutes long.
 (11-15 slides) - Try https://slidesgo.com/research!

-- 1. Slide 1: Include a Title slide to introduce the topic/issue and your name - 2.
+- 1. Slide 1: Include a Title slide to introduce the topic/issue you chose to research on your own and your name - 2.
 Slide2: Include a Table of Contents - 3.
-Slide 3: Include the Research question Are the ideals of democracy working in contemporary American society?
+Slide 3: Include the Research question To what extent are the ideals of democracy working in contemporary American society?
 This can be a separate slide. - 4.
 Slide 4: Include Literary Context from Animal Farm.
 How does Orwell's critique of communism and the Bolshevik Revolution warn of the danger of power within a political ideology?
 How does this depiction of power explored in the story remind you (or not) of the contemporary view of democracy you have discovered through your research?
 Include five quotations with explanations for how this text has helped you understand the issues of power in a political system.
 Make sure that you identify the context and offer an explanation for why you include each quote.
-Include page numbers. - 5.
-Slide 5: Include Context $\rightarrow$ Background.
+Include page numbers.
+Include Animal Farm in the Works Cited slide. - 5.
+Slide 5: Include Context (i.e., background).
 Make sure you define democracy and its importance. - a.
-You will need to make sure you identify sources and context for your research to bring credibility.
-These are verbal citations to help your listener believe your statements. - b.
+You will need to make sure you identify sources you are using and context for your research to bring credibility.
+These are visual or verbal citations to help your listener believe your statements.
+Visual citations appear on the slide, i.e., (Carr 2005).
+Verbal citations are spoken (i.e., Dr. Carr, a media researcher at the University of Georgia, says that a desire to maintain positive versions of corporate identity drives companies like Coca Cola to adopt prosocial advertising and environmental policies.) - b.
 You can include more than one slide here. - 6.
 Slide 6: What is your argument (your area of focus in answering the question. - a.
-"Although democracy is an American ideal, it is not experienced in the same way by all people." - 7.
-Slide 7: Claim 1: The first reason supporting your argument - 8.
-Slide 8: Claim 2: The second reason supporting your argument - 9.
-Slide 9: Claim 3: You may have a third claim, but this can be a counterclaim.
+Example: "Although democracy is an American ideal, it is not experienced in the same way by poor new immigrants." - 7.
+Slide 7: Claim 1: The first reason supporting your argument about your democracy topic - 8.
+Slide 8: Claim 2: The second reason supporting your argument about your democracy topic - 9.
+Slide 9: Claim 3: A counterclaim to address your democracy topic argument.
 You should offer your answer to the counterclaim - 10.
-Optional: Claim 4: This could be a first or second counterclaim.
-Make sure to offer a refutation. - 11.
-Slide 10: Conclusion - 12.
+Slide 10: Proposed solution to the issue you identified (OR resolution to the position you are taking on the topic.) - 11.
+Slide 10: Conclusions you are drawing after the research. - 12.
 Slide 11: Provide your Works Cited/Bibliography - a.
 Use hanging indent for works cited (see example below)

-Formatting for Works Cited - Here's How:
+Formatting for Works Cited using Hanging Indent - Here's How:

 1. Alphabetize the entries.
-Highlight all entries and go to Format $\rightarrow$ Align & Indent $\rightarrow$ Indentation Options $\rightarrow$ Special Indent $\rightarrow$ Hanging (Works Cited will be properly indented/formatted)'
+Highlight all entries and go to Format → Align & Indent → Indentation Options → Special Indent → Hanging (Works Cited will be properly indented/formatted)'